adem-wg/adem-spec/draft-adem-wg-adem-core.md

 Algorithm:

 1. Parse the JWK as JSON object.
-2. Drop the "kid" parameter from the JWK.
+2. Drop the `kid` parameter from the JWK.
 3. Compute a canonical representation of the remaining JWK as per {{!RFC8785}}.
 4. Compute and return the SHA-256 hash of the canonical representation as a hexadecimal digest in all lower-case.